Outreach

 Caritas

-Freedom House Feeding Program-For 27 years we have prepared, served , and shared a meal each month (4th Thursday) to residents of this shelter.
+Veterans Shelter-For 27 years we have prepared, served , and shared a meal each month (4th Thursday) to residents of the Freedom House shelter.
+We now serve its successor, the veterans shelter run by Liberation Family Services.

 High Hopes-We provide financial support to this program which provides advocacy in housing for handicapped persons and maintains a residential facility, Independence House.